spike-lgtm/monk-mode/README.md

-# minimal_launcher
+# monk_mode

-A minimal launcher for android
+A new Flutter project.

 ## Getting Started